onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Little pockets of curiosity, self-organising towards the expansion of consciousness over greater scales of space, time and abstraction

 Religion is about reducing friction - it is about integration

-We need to feminize our incentives but in the proper way - we can empower women to paint wisdom into our civilisational incentives.
-Women give birth and create life and women should define how to reign in on our own destructive tendencies of unnecessary

 We paint history with the children we create